erickgnclvs/aws-ccp-preparation/README.md

 #### Database
 * DynamoDB
+  > Should have been called Amazon NoSQL

+  > Use this to: Be your app's massively scalable key valueish store.

   * NoSQL database
   * Secure, scalable, fast, flexible
   * Serverless: dont need to provision nor manage servers